dennisschroer/pimatic-angular-material-frontend/README.md

 	npm install

-A Grunt task is specified which should build the production files.
+A Grunt task is specified which should test the scripts and build the production files.
 Simply run the following command in the project root:

-    grunt
+    grunt build

 ## Testing
 Jasmine is used to unit test the frontend.
 Running the following command should run all tests:

     grunt test

+## Developing
+The

 ## References
 Pimatic: [http://pimatic.org/](http://pimatic.org/)